MoutPessemier/A-Survey-On-The-Impact-of-Customer-Chatbots-on-E-commerce/README.md

-# Master Thesis: The impact of customer chatbots on e-commerce

-In this thesis, a spotlight is shone on the impact of customer chatbots on the telecom industry.
-[WIP]
+# Master Thesis: A study on the impact of customer service chatbots on the telecom industry

-### Sources
-A list of the sources we used in this thesis can be found [here](https://www.mendeley.com/reference-manager/library/groups/private/eb05d60a-8880-377e-a544-78557637e304/all-references/).
+## Building the final paper
+1. Clone the repository.
+2. Open the terminal.
+3. Enter: `cd Thesis/build/`.
+4. Compile by typing in: `./buildAndCompile.sh`.
+If this doesn't work, try `bash buildAndCompile.sh`.
+5. The compiled pdf should open automatically.

+## Building the data analysis
+1. Clone the repository.
+2. Open the terminal.
+3. Enter: `cd DataAnalysis/`.
+4. Compile by typing in: `./knitter.sh DataAnalysisNotebook.Rmd DataAnalysisNotebook.html`.
+If this doesn't work, try `bash knitter.sh DataAnalysisNotebook.Rmd DataAnalysisNotebook.html`.
+5. The compiled html file should open automatically

 ## Contributors
 Mout Pessemier